X (Poppy song)

-"X" is a song by American singer Poppy, released as a single on October 25, 2018.
-It is the fifth single from her second studio album Am I a Girl? and its fourteenth and final track.
-The music video was released on November 5.
-It was the official theme song for NXT TakeOver: Phoenix the following January.
+"X" is a song by American singer Poppy.
+It was released on October 25, 2018 by Mad Decent as the fifth and final single from her second studio album Am I a Girl?
+(2018).
+The song was written by Poppy, Titanic Sinclair, Chris Greatti and the producer Zakk Cervini.
+Musically, the song explores heavy metal, a musical departure for Poppy at the time.

-Release
+The song and Poppy's new direction in music were positively reviewed by critics.
+Its music video was inspired by the 1976 film Carrie.
+It later became the official theme song for NXT TakeOver: Phoenix the following January, and an acoustic version was released during the same month.

+Background and composition

-"X" was released on digital streaming platforms as the fifth and final single from Poppy's second studio album Am I a Girl? and was picked as the theme song for WWE's NXT TakeOver: Phoenix event in 2019.
-The song's acoustic version was released on January 8, 2019.
+Poppy released her second studio album Am I a Girl? on October 31, 2018.
+The album mainly features an electro-pop sound and was also preceded by four pop singles.
+"X" was released as Am I a Girl?'s fifth single few days before the album's release.
+The music video followed on November 5.
+An acoustic version of "X" was released on Poppy's YouTube channel on January 8, 2019, and was later released for digital streaming on January 17.

-Music video

-The music video for "X" was released on November 5, 2018.
-This video was inspired by the 1976 film Carrie.

-An acoustic version of "X" was released on Poppy's YouTube channel on January 8, 2019 and as a single for download on January 17, 2019.

-Composition

-"X" explores heavier territory similar to "Play Destroy", her collaboration with Grimes, with Poppy describing both tracks as a new genre called "Poppymetal".
+"X" has been described by critics as a heavy metal, nu metal and power pop song.
+Similar to "Play Destroy", her collaboration with Grimes, "X" explores heavier territory, with Poppy describing both tracks as a new genre called "Poppymetal".
 "X" features "contradicting verses and melodies", with heavy metal parts in which the singer "begs to be made bloody" and peaceful sections with harmonies where she sings about wanting to "love everyone".
-The song is in the key of F# minor with a BPM of 114.
+The song is in the key of F♯ minor with a BPM of 114.